crowdanalytix/schema-generator/README.md

 # Schema Generator
-NodeJs application for generating schema for Google Big Query data load.
+NodeJs application for generating schema for a standard CSV file for Google Big Query data load

 ### Usage
-- Set file name path in app.js.
-Default filename is `sample_data.json`.
+- Set file name path in `fileToConvert` variable in app.js.
+Default filename is `data.csv`.
-- `npm start`
+- `npm start` to start the application